Selena Quintanilla Beautifully Portrayed In The Netflix Series, Continues To Inspire The World

-Too busy to take the time to sit down to work through the kit before now, it’s just sat within my collection of crafting supplies until now.
+I was too busy to take the time to sit down to work through the kit before now; it’s just sat within my collection of crafting supplies until now.

-Too enamored with the idea of creating paper flowers, I haven’t had the heart to throw it out before giving it a try.
+Too enamored with the idea of creating paper flowers, I haven’t had the heart to throw it out before trying it.